-- The width of the confidence interval varies with the independent variable bty_avg. - The confidence interval is wider at the extremes; the regression is estimated most precisely near the mean of the independent variable. - The confidence interval for the slope shown is calculated based on a probability model, but can also be calculated using the bootstrap.
+- The width of the confidence interval varies with the independent variable bty_avg. - The confidence interval is wider at the extremes; the regression is estimated most precisely near the mean of the independent variable. - The confidence interval for the slope shown is calculated based on a probability model that assumes all observations are independent and that the error terms have a symmetric, bell-shaped distribution. - · Confidence intervals for the slope can also be calculated using the bootstrap.